Creamy Coleslaw

 There is just something about a delicious creamy coleslaw.
 It is one of the few salads that is even better when it is made ahead of time and it goes so wonderfully with fried chicken, BBQ and more.
 It is a favorite summer side dish.

-Our family has been enjoying this coleslaw recipe for years.
-The original recipe is from The Better Homes and Gardens red and white checked cookbook that Pops and I received as a wedding gift 34 years ago.
+Our family has thought this is the best coleslaw recipe for years.
+My mom adapted it from her The Better Homes and Gardens Cookbook that she received as a wedding gift.

 Dressing the Coleslaw Ahead of Time